NHL Skills Competition Format

 Who has the best time for the Fastest Skater competition?

 At the 2016 NHL Skills Competition, Dylan Larkin of the Detroit Red Wings broke the record for the Fastest Skater competition at 13.172 seconds.
 This time has faced some controversy over the years because Larkin began his lap from the blue line and gained momentum before reaching the red line starting point.
 Some believe that Connor McDavid of the Edmonton Oilers would hold the record if he started at the blue line instead of the red line.

 Who holds the record for the highest save streak?

 The Save Streak competition was introduced in the 2018 NHL Skills Competition.
-Since then, Marc-Andre Fleury of the Vegas Golden Knights holds the record with 14 consecutive saves in 2018.
-Fleury beat Pekka Rinne of the Nashville Predators who saved 13 consecutive shots in the event.
-In the following two years, Henrik Lundqvist won the event in 2019 with 12 consecutive saves and Jordan Binnington won in 2020 with 10 consecutive saves.
+Since then, Marc-Andre Fleury of the Vegas Golden Knights has held the record with 14 consecutive saves in 2018.
+Fleury beat Pekka Rinne of the Nashville Predators, who saved 13 consecutive shots in the event.
+In the following two years, Henrik Lundqvist won the event in 2019 with 12 consecutive saves, and Jordan Binnington won in 2020 with 10 consecutive saves.